Shivkra/SOL_Smart-Contract/README.md

 Note: If you get this message Error: Your configured rpc port: 8899 is already in use and you do not have application which is listenning to port 8899, try to run solana-test-validator, and in the next terminal tab anchor test --skip-local-validator.
 It should run fine.

 Congrats you've successfully set up your Solana environment :).
-It's been quite the journey, but, we made it fam.